National Supports - Mental Health Support

 Jigsaw

 Jigsaw provides free, confidential, brief mental health supports for young people aged 12-25 in Ireland.
-Their Support section details their in-person services as well as options for online support.
+Their Support section details their in-person services.
+To access their in-person services, check if Jigsaw has a service in your area.
+Jigsaw also provide online support.
 They also have an information section for parents and guardians.

 Living Well Programme

-The Living Well programme has proven to be effective in helping people to manage their health conditions better.
 It runs in person or online for six weeks.
-You can find the details of upcoming workshops here - if there isn't a workshop running in your area, you can apply to attend another series of workshops.
+If there isn't a workshop running in your area, you can apply to attend another series of workshops.

 Men's Aid

 Men's Aid is a service for men who are experiencing domestic violence and coercive control.
 It has a National Helpline (01 554 3811) which is available Monday to Friday, 9am to 5pm.
-Men’s Aid provides one-to-one in-person counselling support for victim survivors of domestic violence, partner violence, familial abuse including coercive control.
+Men’s Aid provides one-to-one in-person counselling support.
 Counselling currently takes place in Navan, Co.
 Meath where they are based.
 Their monthly peer support group also meets in Navan.

 One Family

 One Family is Ireland’s national organisation for one-parent families.
-One Family works with individuals and families who may be parenting alone, sharing parenting, separating, step-parenting or experiencing a crisis pregnancy.
-One Family has a helpline - 0818 662212.
-One Family has also created this Budget 2024 Fact Sheet.
-It also has a Resources and Supports Section which includes information on parenting supports, early years parenting when separated, parent wellbeing, and a children's booklist which features books covering the themes of separation/divorce, diverse families, loss/bereavement, adoption/fostering, and blended/step-families.
+One Family has a helpline: 0818 662212.
+It has a Resources and Supports Section which includes information on parenting supports, early years parenting when separated, and parent wellbeing.
+It has created this Budget 2025 Factsheet.
+It also has a children's booklist which features books covering the themes of separation/divorce, diverse families, loss/bereavement, adoption/fostering, and blended/step-families.

 Parentline